mark-nicepants/figma2flutter/example2/bin/tokens/README.md

 # Manual changes

-The following manual changes were applied to the files to make them work with the current parsers.
+The following manual changes were applied to the files to make them work with the current math operation limitations.
+Math operations are limited to `+-*/` at this time.

 # Remove all non !/-* math operators
 Remove all function calls inside the values in the json.
 Function calls are not supported at this time.